 Symptoms worsen over time, so it is best to get treatment as soon as possible to avoid longer term health complications.
 In severe cases, ulcers can form when the veins start to bleed or other serious health issues can develop.

 To get temporary relief, moderate exercise is recommended, such as running, cycling, or swimming at least 4 or 5 times a week.
 Also, it is helpful to stay fit and healthy with a 25 or less mass body index.
 During the day you can try wearing a compression hose as this can help improve blood flow.
 Thus, keeping your legs elevated is another way to help improve blood flow.
 Experts suggest the best way of controlling varicose veins is by staying active.
 While you can alleviate symptoms, varicose veins do not resolve on their own without treatment.

 Although minimally invasive, vein treatment is still a medical procedure.
 As such there are certain steps you will need to go through before you can receive it.

 At Metro Vein Centers our vein doctors work with you to develop a personalized treatment plan.
 We use cutting-edge diagnostic and treatment techniques for vein disease at our specialized vein clinics that involve laser treatments (known as endovenous laser ablation, or EVLA), microfoam treatments such as ultrasound-guided sclerotherapy or Varithena, and radiofrequency treatments (known as radiofrequency ablation, or RFA).

 The first step is to speak with a vein specialist who can evaluate your legs and recommend the appropriate treatment options for your unique needs.

-Metro Vein Centers is a national leader in the treatment of varicose and spider veins with vein treatment clinics in New York, New Jersey, Michigan, and Texas.
+Metro Vein Centers is a national leader in the treatment of varicose and spider veins with vein treatment clinics in New York, New Jersey, and Michigan.

 Call us today.
 We’re excited to help you take the first step towards healthy legs.